 On August 6, 2020, the Company acquired Cellero, LLC (Cellero), a provider of cellular products for cell therapy developers and manufacturers worldwide.
-The addition of Cellero enhances the Company's unique, comprehensive solutions for the high-growth cell therapy market, strengthening the ability to help accelerate clients' critical programs from basic research and proof-of-concept to regulatory approval and commercialization.
-It also expands the Company's unique, bigh-growth cell therapy market, strengthening the ability to help accelerate clients' critical programs from basic research and proof-of-concept to regulatory approval and commercialization.
-It also expands the Company's to high-quality, human-derived biomaterials with Cellero's donor sites in the United States.
+The addition of Cellero enhances the Company's unique, comprehensive solutions for the highgrowth cell therapy market, strengthening the ability to help accelerate clients' critical programs from basic research and proof-of-concept to regulatory approval and commercialization.
+It also expands the Company's access to high-quality, human-derived biomaterials with Cellero's donor sites in the United States.
 The purchase price of Cellero was \$36.9 million, net of \$0.5 million in cash, which was funded through available cash.
 This business is reported as part of the Company's RMS reportable segment.

 August 6, 2020

 (in thousands)

 Trade receivables \$ 1,500

 Inventories 551

 Other current assets (excluding cash) 182

 Property, plant and equipment 1,648

 Goodwill 19,457

 Definite-lived intangible assets 16,230

 Other long-term assets 849

 Current liabilities (1,360)

 Deferred tax liabilities (1,467)

-Other long-term liabilities (740)
+Other long-term liabilities (740

 Total purchase price allocation \$ 36,850